Wheat Chapati (1 Piece) and English Indian Sabji (1 Cup)

 Portion Control

-Reduce the portion size of both the sabji and chapati.
-Eating smaller amounts can help maintain better blood sugar levels.
+Start by reducing the portion size of the sabji and chapati you're consuming.
+Smaller portions can help in moderating blood sugar levels.

 Add Protein